MonoidMusician/blog/sources/knowlish.md

 - > [“VSCodium.app” can’t be opened because Apple cannot check it for malicious software.](https://github.com/VSCodium/vscodium/issues/228#issuecomment-510788465)

-  Alt + right click > open the app once, the dialog will have an “Open” button, and then it will be fine.
+  Alt + right click > open the app once, the security dialog will now have an “Open” button, and then it will be fine.

 ## Data Formats/Parsers